-Briefly describe your school's plan for effectively meeting the ESSA's planning requirements for Additional Targeted Support and Improvement (ATSI) in alignment with the Local Control and Accountability Plan (LCAP) and other federal, state, and local programs.
+Briefly describe your school's plan for effectively meeting the ESSA's planning requirements for Schoolwide Plan Program (SWP) in alignment with the Local Control and Accountability Plan (LCAP) and other federal, state, and local programs.

 Our school conducted a thorough needs assessment, analyzing student achievement data across various subgroups.
-This analysis revealed a concerning gap in English Language Arts identifying the English Learner and Students with Disabilities student groups demonstrating lower proficiency than their peers.
+This analysis revealed a concerning gap in English Language Arts identifying the English Learner student group demonstrating lower proficiency than their peers in all content areas.

-In response, our district developed a comprehensive goal within its Local Control and Accountability Plan (LCAP) to significantly increase college and career readiness, particularly emphasizing closing the gap for these identified subgroups.
+In response, our district developed a comprehensive goal within its Local Control and Accountability Plan (LCAP) to significantly increase college and career readiness, particularly emphasizing closing the gap for this identified subgroup.
 Our school mirrored this goal, breaking it down into specific, measurable targets aligned with our student population.

 To achieve this goal, we developed a multi-faceted strategy leveraging funding from multiple sources in a coordinated manner.
 LCAP funds support the implementation of an after school Extended Learning Opportunity for students to receive extra support with content standards.
-Teachers were provided additional professional development to focus on Writing skills to support ELA instruction.
+Teachers were provided additional professional development to focus on ELA skills to support ELD instruction.
 An ELD enrichment plan supported EL students to build on language proficiency skills and will be continued in the upcoming school year.
 All teachers will be trained in QTEL (Quality Teaching for English Learners) strategies to support ELD instruction.
 Funds from the Every Student Succeeds Act (ESSA) are designated for professional development.
 They are focused on research-based strategies for teaching math to socioeconomically disadvantaged students and English learners to enhance our instructional approaches further.
 Recognizing the importance of family engagement, we also utilize local funds to provide translation services for parent workshops, empowering families to support their children's academic success.